RasaHQ/medicare_locator/README.md

 - **data/stories.md** file contains some training stories which represent the conversations between a user and the assistant.
 - **domain.yml** file describes the domain of the assistant which includes intents, entities, slots, templates and actions the assistant should be aware of.
 - **actions.py** file contains the code of a custom action which retrieves a Chuck Norris joke by making an external API call.
+- *endpoints.yml* file contains the webhook configuration for custom action.

 ## How to use this starter-pack?
 1. You can train the Rasa NLU model by running: